Page updated: 21 January 2021

 The institute’s COVID-19 Task Force is assessing the local situation in Japan and providing advice to UNU-IAS personnel.
 It works in close coordination with the UNU COVID-19 Response Team and UN system colleagues across Japan and the globe.

 The majority of UNU-IAS personnel are currently telecommuting, with a limited number of critical staff members permitted to access the UNU headquarters building.

 UNU-IAS has continued to implement its postgraduate education programmes by delivering courses to students online since April 2020, and providing academic advising and administrative services remotely.

-Please note that all events organised by UNU-IAS have been cancelled until further notice.
+Please note that in-person events organised by UNU-IAS have been cancelled until further notice.
 The institute continues to organise online events.
 UNU-IAS prohibits staff and students from organising any events or gatherings on campus until further notice.

 All work-related travel, both local and international, has been cancelled.

 If you wish to contact UNU-IAS personnel, please contact them directly.
 Contact details can be found on the People pages.